OCamlverse/ocamlverse.github.io/learning/ppx.md

 `ppx_deriving` and its `show` component, one usually adds the flags `-package ppx_deriving.show` when invoking `ocamlfind`.)

-## How does a PPX extension work behind the scenes?
+## How does a PPX work behind the scenes?

 The OCaml compiler operates in several steps.
 When it reads your program, the first thing it does is convert the OCaml code into an